AndyTheFactory/newspaper4k/docs/user_guide/examples.rst

 1. Building and Crawling a News Sources using a Multithreaded approach
 ----------------------------------------------------------------------
 Building and crawling news websites can require the handling of multiple sources simultaneously and processing a large volume of articles.
-You can singnificantly improve the performance of this process by using multiple threads when crawling.
+You can significantly improve the performance of this process by using multiple threads when crawling.
 Even if Python is not truly multithreaded (due to the GIL), i/o requests can be handled in parallel.

 .. code-block:: python